paul-hammant/tbd/content/game-changers/index.md

 The 2010 'Continuous Delivery' book is the best selling result.
 It has been translated into three languages since, and both authors now have careers that further deliver/describe the benefits for clients.
 The book ties the foundational aspects of DevOps, Continuous Integration pipelines, and tight lean-inspired feedback loops together to get a broad and deep definition of how we should develop software collectively in 2010 and onwards.

-The pipelines work as much as anything else is a linear representation of Mike Cohn's "Test Pyramid" from his 2009 book, "Succeeding with Agile"{{< ext url="https://www.amazon.com/gp/product/0321579364" >}}.
-See Mike blog entry a month later too{{< ext url="https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid" >}}, as well as Martin's recap in 2012{{< ext url="https://martinfowler.com/bliki/TestPyramid.html" >}}.
+Anecdotally the pipelines thinking captures a linear representation of Mike Cohn's famous "Test Pyramid" from his 2009 book, "Succeeding with Agile"{{< ext url="https://www.amazon.com/gp/product/0321579364" >}}.
+See Mike's blog entry a month later too{{< ext url="https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid" >}}, as well as Martin's recap in 2012{{< ext url="https://martinfowler.com/bliki/TestPyramid.html" >}}.